-We are interested in the study of the functional role played by human dendritic cells (DCs) in inflammatory processes, immune tolerance related diseases, infectious diseases as well as in the restauration of healthy immune responses after immunotherapy.
-Our work is focused on the study of the immunological mechanisms underlying the clinical benefit of different types of vaccines employed for allergen-specific immunotherapy (AIT), for the treatment and prevention of recurrent infections affecting the respiratory or urinary tracts and other immune tolerance related diseases, such as cancer.
-One of the main novel lines of research of the group is focused on studying the role played by endocannbinoids and other small molecules in the immunomodulation of human DCs in the context of allergic diseases.
-We are also interested in the identification of novel food allergens and in the elucidation of the molecular mechanisms involved in allergic sensitization.
-Overall, we aimed at the identification of molecules in human DCs as potential therapeutic targets to develop novel vaccines and alternative immunotherapy protocols for the treatment of immune tolerance related diseases and infections.
+We are interested in the study of the functional role played by human dendritic cells (DCs) in allergy, inflammatory immune-mediated and infectious diseases as well as in the restauration of healthy immune responses after immunotherapy.
+Our work is focused on the study of the immunological mechanisms underlying the clinical benefit of next generation vaccines based on allergoid-mannan conjugates for allergen-specific immunotherapy (AIT), polybacterial formulations as Trained Immunity based Vaccines (TIbVs) for recurrent infections affecting the respiratory or urinary tracts and other inflammatory immune-mediated diseases, including cancer.
+One of the main lines of research of the group is focused on studying the role played by cannabinoids and other small molecules in the immunomodulation of human DCs, epithelia cells and endothelial cells in the context of allergic diseases, endothelial damage and cardiovascular diseases.
+We are also working on the elucidation of the molecular mechanisms involved in the mode of action of anti-IgE treatments (Omalizumab and Ligelizumab) with special focus on human DCs and Tregs.
+We are also interested in the identification of the molecular mechanisms involved in allergic sensitization in the context of food allergy and asthma.

 i).
 Allergy (hypoallergenic and immunogenic vaccines with the capacity to generate healthy immune responses to allergens, i.e. Th1 and/or regulatory T cells (Treg)).

 -Sirvent S/Palomares O et al. JACI 2016;158:558-67.
 FI: 12,485

 -Benito-Villalvilla C/Palomares O et al. Allergy 2020; 75:648-59.
 FI: 13,146